 Few spiders are dangerous to humans.
 Among the biggest culprits: the brown recluse and widow group (North America), banana spider (South America), tarantula (S. America and Mediterranean and the southern United States), and Australian Sydney funnel-web.
 According to Mason, about 85 percent of what is diagnosed as spider bites are actually not.
 But if you suspect you’ve been bitten by one of these spiders, treat the wound like a snakebite and get to a hospital immediately.
 Symptoms can range from slight swelling and redness, to pain and stiffness or blistering skin accompanied by fever, rash, nausea and listlessness.
 Aspirin or acetaminophen and antihistamines may be recommended.
 Anti-venom or other medications may also be necessary.

-NOTE: This is a GUIDELINE ONLY.
-Always get individual medical advice from a travel health doctor.
+NOTE: This is a guideline only.
+Always get individual medical advice from a travel health doctor before travelling.